1950s

 Hollywood Influence

 It was widely believed that Hollywood glamour would rub off on you if you had the clothes and developed the look.
-One way to achieve the look was to make your own clothes and customise them so they had a similar look to fashions worn by celebrities of the day.
+One way to achieve the look was to make your own clothes and customize them so they had a similar look to fashions worn by celebrities of the day.

 Dressmaking Your Own Couture Fashions